sinchankarogal/Algotopia/README.md

 ## CITY NAME:

-The name of the city is  ALGOTOPIA.
+The name of the city is  ALGOTOPIA. <br>

-It is a city inspired by Amsterdam and Matheran and made using the concepts of DSA.
+It is a city inspired by Amsterdam and Matheran and made using the concepts of DSA.<br>

 Algotopia is a fictional city that is built using the concepts and principles of Data Structures and Algorithms (DSA).
 The city is designed to showcase how DSA can be applied in real-world scenarios to solve various problems and challenges.